-At the Sevenish Law Firm, our child injury attorneys are committed to helping parents to seek justice when their children have been harmed by the negligence or wrongdoing of another.
+At the Sevenish Law Firm in Indiana, our child injury attorneys are committed to helping parents to seek justice when their children have been harmed by the negligence or wrongdoing of another.
 We understand how to work through the unique issues that arise in child injury cases, and we are aggressive in pursuing compensation that young victims and their families deserve.

 To educate others on issues surrounding children who have been physically and/or psychologically injured in a crash or other negligent events, we founded Sevenish Law’s “Kids Injury Center©” in 2014.

 Sevenish Law also will soon start up the “Sevenish Kid’s Foundation©,” with the main goal of assisting uninsured or indigent parents in the payment of some portion of their injured child’s medical bills while directly working with medical providers in the negotiation of outstanding medicals that have been incurred.